-Nothing says summer quite like corn on the cob.
+Nothing says summer quite like Corn on the Cob.
 It’s the truth… yet it is something I had almost forgotten.
-You see, I seldom cook corn on the cob.
+You see, I seldom cook Corn on the Cob.
 For well over a decade I have had at least one child at my table who was wearing braces.
-As many of you know, under those circumstances corn on the cob is taboo.
-But just this Spring my youngest child got his braces off and when I saw sweet corn show up at the market I bought some.
+As many of you know, under those circumstances Corn on the Cob is taboo.
+But just this spring my youngest child got his braces off and when I saw sweet corn show up at the market I bought some.

-At first I planned to cut it from the cob.
+At first I planned to cut the corn from the cob.
 Adding fresh corn to my Corn Salad with Pecan Dressing seemed appealing.
 That corn salad is a great summer side dish.
 I knew it would be even more delicious made with fresh sweet corn.
 So I shucked the corn and cooked it.

-It seems everyone else had forgotten how much they liked corn on the cob too.
+It seems everyone else had forgotten how much they liked Corn on the Cob too.
 I didn’t even put butter on the table, or corn holders.
 They just picked up the corn and bit into it.
 Slight sighs of joy followed.
 After a quiet minute or two my husband became dreamy eyed and told us how corn reminded him of childhood summers and of visiting his Aunt Marie and Uncle Fred.
 My son then reached into his memories and asked if we didn’t have this more often when he was little.
 Then he nabbed a second ear from the bowl.

-I do have a simple way of cooking corn that cuts down on the heat produced just a smidge and helps the corn come out of the pot sweet and tender.
-It is the way described in my 1980 version of “Betty Crocker’s Cookbook.”
+I have even found a simple way to cook corn that cuts down on the heat produced, just a smidge.
+It also helps the corn come out of the pot sweet and tender.
+This way comes from my 1980 version of Betty Crocker’s Cookbook.
 I never thought of it as a recipe but it is different than the way many people cook their corn.
+Why not give it a try the next time you have Corn on the Cob on the menu?

 Corn on the Cob

-Shuck corn and remove the silk just before cooking.
+- Shuck corn and remove the silk just before cooking.

-Place corn in just enough unsalted cold water to cover.
+- Place corn in just enough unsalted cold water to cover.

-To the water add 1 Tablespoon of sugar and 1 Tablespoon of lemon for each gallon of water in the pot.
+- To the water add 1 Tablespoon of sugar and 1 Tablespoon of lemon for each gallon of water in the pot.

-Bring water to a boil.
+- Bring water to a boil.
 Boil for two minutes.
 Remove from heat.

-Let corn sit in the water for 10 minutes.
+- Let corn sit in the water for 10 minutes.

-Drain corn and serve.
+- Drain corn and serve.

 Niice top picture of the corn.
 WOW! 🙂